danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

-The information in this document evolved out of several mailing list discussions and also through engagement with participants in the DNSSEC Workshop sessions at ICANN 53 (Buenos Aires) and ICANN 55 (Marrakech).
+The information in this document evolved out of several mailing list discussions and also through engagement with participants in the following sessions or events:

+* DNSSEC Workshop at ICANN 53 (Buenos Aires)
+* DNSSEC Workshop at ICANN 55 (Marrakech)
+* Spring 2016 DNS-OARC meeeting (Buenos Aires)
+* various IETF 95 working groups (Buenos Aires)
+* Panel session at RIPE 72 (Copenhagen)
+* DNSSEC Workshop at ICANN 56 (Helsinki)

+The authors thank the participants of the various sessions for their feedback.

+# Changes

+NOTE TO RFC EDITOR - Please remove this "Changes" section prior to publication.
+Thank you.

+* Revision -01 adds text about authoritative servers needing an update if the algorithm is for NSEC/NSEC3.
+Also expands acknowledgements.